th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 <!--more-->

-Infra components are the intermediate layer between the user and the Kubernetes cluster.
+Infra components are an intermediate layer between the user and the Kubernetes cluster.
 This layer changes the th2 environments in accordance with the state of the **infra-schema**.

 ![](/img/fundamentals/infra/infra-comp-1.png)